Noroff-FEU-Assignments/project-exam-2-yuntal/README.md

-1.In the terminal, run npm install
+* In the terminal, run npm install
-2.After this type npm run start
+* After this type npm run start